10 Free And Easy Ways To Promote Your Articles Online

 You can use Medium to republish your articles.
 It’s very common now for bloggers to do it.

-But by publishing your whole article, you miss the chance of attracting readers to your original article.
+But by publishing your whole article, you miss the chance to attract readers to your original article.

 To get around this, you can publish a teaser article on Medium.